Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 The next part of the tour takes you to the neighboring areas of Little Italy and Chinatown.
 Learn about the mobster history of Nolita and visit the Ravenite Club, Alleva Dairy, and Umbertos, where gangster Joe Gallo was shot.
 You’ll also pass Old Saint Patrick’s, the Italian American Museum, and the National Shrine Church of San Gennaro.

-Finally, in Chinatown, you’ll hear the story of the Bloody Angle at Doyers Street, where several murders took place in the 1920s and 30s.
+Finally, in Chinatown, you’ll hear the story of the Bloody Angle at Doyers Street, one of the most famous streets in NYC, where several murders took place in the 1920s and 30s.
 Your tour guide will also take you to an old opium den before ending the tour at Columbus Park.
 This is one of the best tours in NYC, especially since you can experience three neighborhoods in one visit.

 6. Try a cronut at Dominque Ansel Bakery, a delicious thing to do in SoHo